 You simply don’t see your own face the same way others do.
 Since you’re so familiar with your own face, you miss all those little things that strangers notice.

-That’s why you should never trust your own judgment when it comes to choosing your best photos.
+That’s why you should never trust your own judgment when it comes to deciding which to include.

 Someone who isn’t familiar with your face will form an impression within a mere second of seeing your picture, based on everything from your posture and clothing to the micro-expressions on your face.